bloomingtonblades/hs-website/content/schedule.md

 Charites.
 Blades vs. Carmel Gold, October 21, 2:15pm at the [Indiana Farmers Coliseum <span class="icon fa-map-marker"></span>][coliseum].
-Ticket price includes Indy Fuel Fan Fest after the game, followed by admission to the Indy Fuel home opener vs. Tulsa Oilers.
+Ticket price includes Indy Fuel Fan Fest after the game, followed by admission to the Indy Fuel home opener against the Tulsa Oilers.
 [Get your tickets here][dtptix].

+Also don't miss out on your only chance to get an exclusive, made-for-this-game custom Blades hockey jersey!
+[Order online][jerseys].
+These will make great holiday gifts!

 Next Home Game
 --------------